sethstenzel/ESP-MicroPython-Setup-Utility/README.md

 1. Start the utility.
 2. Select your serial port.
-3. Select your firmware file.
+3. Select your firmware file, you want to update, if any.
-4. Select a software package, if any. (see notes below)
+4. Select a software package, you want to update, if any. (see notes below)
 5. If not flashing firmware, check the software-only checkbox.
 6. Select your board from the drop down, or input it yourself.
 7. Click install

+## Notes
+On the software package.
+The root of the zip archive is relative to the root of the ESP, you'll just need to keep that in mind that you would not zip your project folder, you would ctrl+a everything in the folder, and add that to an archive.

+The original version I made for work is for does not have the chip select, buad, and offset selection since it is used for a POC device with a spesific board and we wanted it to be as easy as possible for our testers to update the device.

+I have only tested this against a handful of ESP32's and ESP8266's so if you come accross a bug for a baord, open an issue.
+If the board is only $10 USD or something I'll pick it up and try and make sure things work with it.